runtimeverification/haskell-backend/design-decisions/2019-03-20-Ensures-for-Axioms.md

 --------------------------------

 We should show an error when encountering rewrite axioms with ensures.
-When needed, er should implement the decision below.
+When needed, we should implement the decision below.
 We should only allow ensures axioms that use existential quantifiers if we don't have concrete examples without quantifiers.